yue/boilerplate-nodejs/README.md

 A Node.js template of the [Yue library](https://github.com/yue/yue) for building cross-platform desktop apps with system webview and native GUI widgets.

+For a real world example, check the open source [Chie](https://chie.app) app.

 ## Features

 * Build desktop apps with Node.js, system webview and native UI.